kevinolega/callcentertrainingtips/_posts/2016-07-10-improvement.md

 Education doesn't stop after high school or college.

-A high school graduate who continues to learn and improve will surpass a college student who stoped studying in less than five years.**
+A high school graduate who continues to learn and improve will surpass a college student who stopped studying in less than five years.**

 **3. Don't take learning seriously.**